 As the bridge is poorly built, the government continually removes the locks that weigh down the bridge and built a large, metal heart at one of its ends.

-This goes without saying that if you happen to be in Odessa during late spring and summer, to take an advantage and spend at least a day at one of its beaches.
+This goes without saying that if you happen to be in Odessa during late spring and summer, take advantage and spend at least a day at one of its beaches.